 Applicants must submit two letters of recommendation from individuals who can attest to their professional and leadership skills and to their potential for business leadership.

-Applicants are required to submit Graduate Management Admission Test (GMAT) scores (verbal, quantitative, and analytical writing).
-The GMAT may be waived, based on review of credentials, for applicants with a PhD in a technical, scientific, or quantitatively based discipline.
-The GMAT may also be waived for applicants to the FlexMBA for working professionals who have completed a master’s degree in a technical discipline and have eight or more years of professional work experience.
-Applicants requesting a GMAT waiver should contact MBA Admissions directly for a review of credentials.
+Applicants are required to submit Graduate Management Admission Test (GMAT) scores (verbal, quantitative, and analytical writing) or Graduate Record Examination (GRE) scores.
+The GMAT or GRE may be waived, based on review of credentials, for applicants with a PhD in a technical, scientific, or quantitatively based discipline.
+The GMAT or GRE may also be waived for applicants to the FlexMBA for working professionals who have completed a master’s degree in a technical discipline and have eight or more years of professional work experience.
+Applicants requesting a GMAT or GRE waiver should contact MBA Admissions directly for a review of credentials.
 A minimum score of 550 on the paper/pencil version and a minimum score of 213 on the computer-based version of the Test of English as a Foreign Language (TOEFL) is required of all international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.
 Students who score below 600 on the paper/pencil or 250 on the computer-based TOEFL examination are strongly encouraged to enroll in an English-as-a-second-language program before beginning graduate work.
 The International English Language Testing System (IELTS) is also accepted with a minimum score of seven.
 The admissions committee assesses professional and organizational experience in terms of scope or level of responsibility, evidence of contribution or success, and evidence of career progression or of growth in responsibility.
 The Full-Time MBA does not require professional work experience; however, the school believes that some prior experience in organizations and teams is critical to effective learning in the MBA program.
 Most students in the Full-Time MBA class will have some postundergraduate professional experience.
 FlexWeekend and FlexEvening MBA students are working professionals; no specific number of years of work experience is required.

 Interviews are required for admission to the MBA program.
 Interviews are by invitation after review of the completed application.